 David’s Graduation T-Shirt Quilt – Simple can be Beautiful

 David’s graduation t-shirt quilt illustrates the notion that simple can be beautiful.
-It’s the shirts and their bright colors that make this quilt lovely, despite or because of the simple way they are displayed.
+The shirts themselves and their bright colors make this quilt lovely despite or because of the simple way they are displayed.
 Some quilts need to be complicated and detailed.
 Others are better without fuss.
 I find that t-shirt quilts for boys and men tend toward the latter.

 Memory T-shirt Quilts – A Retired Firefighter’s Quilt

 T-shirt quilts aren’t just for girls!
 The quilt above displays one firefighter’s collection of t-shirts gathered over the years.
 His wife said Tommy fell in love with it as soon as he saw it.
 As befitting an organized collection, this quilt has a plan and a theme.
 This quilt with its predominantly black and white shirts shows the necessity of framing.

 T-Shirt Collection of Kuni Auto Dealers Honoring Retiring Owner